darshanaprasad/hello-world/README.md

 # hello-world
 This repository is for practicing.

-I ma making this clear.
+I am making this clear.